Plan for Tomorrow | How to prepare to meet with a financial professional

 • How often do we review my financial plan?

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
-Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.
+Financial professionals who are insurance licensed will be paid a commission on the sale of an insurance product.